AkashaP/bodge-nano-svg/README.md

 # bodge-nano-svg
 Nanosvg bindings.
-Load SVG files and interoperate with bodge-nanovg.
+Load SVG files and integrate with bodge-nanovg.

-A bit raw (you may need to free foreign structures manually) but here are a few key functions:
+A bit raw (you may need to free foreign structures manually) but here are a few

+# key functions:

-svg->nanovg-paint
+## svg->nanovg-paint
 Renders an SVG to an in-memory image.
 This is able to be drawn with bodge-nanovg as a fill-paint i.e
 ```lisp